 Proposals eligible for Level I review must fall under certain categories of activities outlined in 45 CFR 46 involving minimal risk, and not involving special or vulnerable populations, such as children, adults with cognitive impairments, prisoners, and other captive populations.
 Research with children conducted in established or commonly accepted educational settings, involving normal educational practices, such as research on regular and special education instructional strategies or research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods may be eligible for Level I review.

 Certain proposals that involve minimal risk and are not eligible for Level I review may be eligible for Level II review and approval by the IRB Coordinator, Chair, or Co-Chair, or other experienced IRB member designated by the Chair, Co-Chair, or Coordinator.

 C. Level III

-Consistent with §46.108, proposals involving more than minimal risk must be reviewed at convened meetings at which a quorum present, including at least one member whose primary concerns are in nonscientific areas.
+Consistent with §46.108.b, proposals involving more than minimal risk must be reviewed at convened meetings at which a quorum is present, including at least one member whose primary concerns are in nonscientific areas.
 In order for the research to be approved, it shall receive the approval of a simple majority of those members present at the meeting.